Kālua: Kālua pig

 Kālua pig is a main tourist attraction at many lūʻau, though it is sometimes made using a gas or electric stove with artificial mesquite or kiawe liquid smoke.
 Other tourist businesses use substitutes instead of vegetation or use an imu pao, an above ground variation of the imu.
-The term "kālua pork" has been used by Hawaiian cook Sam Choy to describe pork shoulder butt which is rubbed with sea salt, wrapped in ti leaves, and slowly cooked in an oven using liquid mesquite smoke rather than an imu.
+The term "kālua pork" has been used by Hawaiian cook Sam Choy to describe pork shoulder butt which is rubbed with sea salt, wrapped in ti leaves, and slowly cooked in an oven using liquid mesquite smoke rather than a imu.

 The dish is similar to vuaka vavi in Fiji, as well as puaʻa faunaʻa in Tahiti and the Marquesas Islands.